Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 - Open Google Developer tools and select the container to view the box model.

-- Now make the following changes to you styleTwo.css
+- Now make the following changes to your styleTwo.css

 ```CSS
 .container {